 “My masters thesis is a work of political philosophy analyzing the responsibility of tech companies to help those in poverty.
 I am interested in Universal Basic Income because it has grown increasingly popular in the US due to the fear that one day all of our jobs will be completed by robots.
 I am interested in exploring the other reasons for Universal Basic Income and determining if it is a viable choice in the U.S. given our trajectory in the tech sector.
 I was impressed by how diverse our class was by region, interest, and background.
 Having the opportunity to discuss topics in basic income with students so different from me is a fantastic opportunity to round out my research.”

-Anusha, a graduate student in Computer Science who focuses on natural language processing and computer vision, also became interested in the seminar due to her background in AI:
+Anusha, a graduate student in Computer Science says her love for data structures (especially the top view of binary tree) made her focus on natural language processing and computer vision.
+She became interested in the seminar due to her background in AI:

 “I was really interested in this seminar because Universal Basic Income has been receiving a lot of attention lately, especially in the Computer Science and AI communities, due to the potential impacts of automation on the future of work.
 There have also been a lot of discussions around the joint responsibilities of Silicon Valley and policymakers to help those whose jobs are most at risk.
 I’m really excited about this seminar because it addresses Universal Basic Income from several different perspectives, and I’m eager to learn about the various arguments for and against UBI from those standpoints.”